Skip to content

 $tmpVariable = null;

-An isolated process that executes within a current process.
-The sub-process has it's own flowchart.
-It starts once the flow reaches its activity element.
+A sub-process is an isolated process that executes within a parent process.
+A sub-process has it's own flowchart.
+It starts once the flow reaches its activity element in the parent process.

 A sub-process should have one (and only one) regular Start Event.

 A sub-process can be interrupted by an interrupting boundary event.
-When the sub-process is successfully ended (not interrupted, not ended with an error), the flow of the parent process proceeds to the next element.
+When a sub-process is successfully ended (not interrupted and not ended with an error), the flow of the parent process proceeds to the next element.

-It's possible to pass a different target record to the sub-process (to switch the target record to another).
-After you placed the sub-process element on the flowchart, click it to edit, then specify a target.
+It's possible to pass a different target record to a sub-process (to switch the target record to another).
+After you placed the Sub-Process element on a flowchart, click it to edit, then specify the target.
 It allows to easily access fields of created records or records related to the target record.
-E.g. to send a notification to the assigned user of the opportunity that was created within the process.
+For example, to send a notification to the assigned user of the opportunity that was created within the process.

-It's possible to define a target record using a formula expression.
+It's possible to define a target record using a Formula expression.
 You need to select the target Record: {EntityType} and specify a formula expression in the Target ID Expression field.
 The expression should evaluate to the ID of the record.
-Available as of v2.10.

 When a sub-process is initiated, all formula variables are copied from the parent process to the sub-process.
 Variables of the sub-process are isolated from its parent process.
 You can specify which variables will be copied to the parent process upon the completion in the Return Variables parameter.
-Note: Variable names should be specified without $ character.
+Note: Specify variable names without a leading $ character.

-When a sub-process is initiated, it receives an information about all records created by the parent process at that moment.
+When a sub-process is initiated, it receives an information about all records that have been created by the parent process by that moment.
 The sub-process can access those records.
 The parent process can access records created by the sub-process only after the sub-process is completed.
 Once the sub-process is completed, it passes the information about created records to the parent process.

 As of v2.10.

-In the case of the sequential multi-instance sub-process, sub processes will be executed one by one.
-Otherwise they execute in parallel.
+In case of a sequential multi-instance sub-process, sub processes will be executed one by one.
+Otherwise, they execute in parallel.

 It's possible to have multiple sub-processes for different targets.
-By using the formula function record\findRelatedMany it's possible to have sub-processes for related records.
+By using the Formula function record\findRelatedMany, it's possible to have sub-processes for related records.
 The result of the function is the list of IDs.
-You need to set the Target ID Expression to the value $inputItem
+You need to set the Target ID Expression to $inputItem.

 The result of a multi-instance sub-process can be returned to a specific variable defined by the Return Collection Variable field.
 It will contain an array of objects.
 Each object will contain return-variables of each sub-process instance.